USPS Label Printer

 Connection

-Printers with good connectivity are a great option, especially if your business requires you to be on your phone all the time.
+Printers with good connectivity are a great option, especially if your business requires you to always be on your phone.

-Using wireless and Bluetooth connections, you can easily print out labels without any need to hook your printer to a desktop.
+With wireless and Bluetooth connections, you can easily print labels without hooking your printer to a desktop.

-If you do not need that kind of connectivity, then you can choose traditional printers that connect to your computers through USB cables or computer wires.
+Suppose you do not need that kind of connectivity.
+In that case, you can choose traditional printers that connect to your computers through USB cables or wires.

 Print Color